 Fort Collins is one of the few towns in the United Sates that still offers the drive-in movie experience.
 In fact, the Holiday Twin Drive-in is one of six left in Colorado and one of 348 left in the entire country.
 This is one of the perfect all-American ways to spend a summer evening in Fort Collins.
 This two-screen outdoor theater provides an ideal setting if you are looking to sit back and relax on a beautiful summer night.
 Grab some popcorn, blankets, pillows and snacks and go enjoy this rare gem of a movie theater setting.

-Realities Ride and Rally takes place each and every Memorial Day Weekend (May 27-28, 2017) in beautiful downtown Fort Collins.
+Realities Ride and Rally takes place each and every Memorial Day Weekend in beautiful downtown Fort Collins.
 This rally offers the ‘biking’ community a chance to come together and honor our military service men and women and celebrate freedom.
-This is a 2-day festival featuring live music, local food, beer, vendors and tons of fun for all ages.
-The Rally is Free to the community and will take place in Civic Center Park which is located at N. Howes St. and Laporte Ave.
-If you choose to ride you motorcycle there will be streets closed off for bike-only parking provided.
-If you don’t ride you are still more than welcome to enjoy all the fantastic festivities offered at the rally.
+This year marks 20 years of the ride featuring live music, local food, beer, vendors and tons of fun for all ages.
+The Rally is Free but does require registration this year..